-Raindance HND in Acting and Filmmaking
+Raindance HND in Screen Acting with Filmmaking

 Why wait for the phone to ring for acting work?
 Take control of your acting career by making your own films.
 Learn screen acting skills and fimmaking techniques at the same time with our unique pathway in Acting and Filmmaking.